 APK signing schemes

-For maximum compatibility, applications should be signed both with v1 and v2 schemes.
-Android Nougat and newer devices install apps signed with v2 scheme more quickly than those signed only with v1 scheme.
-Older Android platforms ignore v2 signatures and thus need apps to contain v1 signatures.
+For maximum compatibility, sign applications with all schemes, first with v1, then v2, and then v3.
+Android 7.0+ and newer devices install apps signed with v2+ schemes more quickly than those signed only with v1 scheme.
+Older Android platforms ignore v2+ signatures and thus need apps to contain v1 signatures.

 JAR signing (v1 scheme)